spaghettidba/WorkloadTools/README.md

         [
             {
                 // This is the type of the consumer
-                // Two types are available at the moment:
+                // Three types are available at the moment:
                 // - ReplayConsumer
                 // - AnalysisConsumer
+                // - WorkloadFileWriterConsumer
                 "__type": "ReplayConsumer",

                 // The same considerations for ConnectionInfo